The Best Multifamily Technology Tools to Lease Up Your Property

 The Convenience Economy

 The convenience economy is a term that describes the rise of peer-to-peer service platforms like Uber and Airbnb.
-In other words, it’s a shared economy, and it’s changing the way we travel, communicate, and purchase.
+In other words, it’s a shared economy, changing how we travel, communicate, and purchase.

-In her session, Dulaney shared a few examples of how the convenience economy has affected travel and planning:
+Below are a few examples of how the convenience economy has affected the multifamily market:

-Simple: “Convenience technology is not a fad, it’s a shift,” said Dulaney.
-If your residents are using an app service like Washio, then why spend thousands of dollars on a laundry room in your complex?
+If your residents use an app service like Washio, why spend thousands of dollars on a laundry room in your complex?

 Take the time to research and find the apps that your residents are using and what’s trending.
-You may find that you can allocate additional funds to the amenities that your residents are really wanting, rather than what is speculated to be most important.
+You may find that you can allocate additional funds to the amenities your residents want rather than what is speculated to be most important.